 - PEMAX,CA is the value indicated by p-NR-FR1 or by p-UE-FR1 whichever is the smallest if both are present.

+- pratio is the maximum ratio configured for uplink serving cells c if the IE [powerRatioforCA] for serving cell c is present and is activated by DCI or MAC-CE for carriers f of all serving cells c configured with pratio,f,c as specified in clause 6.2.4, pratio =100% otherwise.